Working On Campus

 Post-Graduation Work Permit (PGWP)

-To have more information on working in Canada after you graduate, please refer to the IRCC website.
+Content coming soon!
+To have information on working in Canada after you graduate, please refer to the IRCC website.

 IRCC Post-Graduation Work Permit

-The Social Insurance Number (SIN) is a 9-digit number that the Government of Canada gives you which allows you to work in Canada and receive government benefits and services.
-The application must be made while you are in Canada.
+The Social Insurance Number (SIN) is a 9-digit number that the Government of Canada issues to persons authorized to work in Canada and may enable you to receive government benefits and services.
+The application must be made after your arrival in Canada through Service Canada.

 Service Canada recommends that you apply online for your SIN.
 To learn more about the documents you need to apply for your SIN, and how to apply, see the following document: